Books, Edited Volumes, and Monographs

 - J. David Greenstone Award for the best book in politics and history for Empire of Difference: Ottomans in Comparative Perspective, 2009 American Political Science Association.

-“Una Mirada Sociologica sobre la Tolerencia,” in Religión y Razón: Nuevas Cartas sobre la Tolerncia, La Maleta de Portbou, No. 8 Octobre/Novembre 2014.
+“Una Mirada Sociologica sobre la Tolerencia,” in Religión y Razón: Nuevas Cartas sobre la Tolerancia, La Maleta de Portbou, No. 8 Noviembre/Diciembre 2014.

 “Empire and Toleration: A Comparative Sociology of Toleration within Empire,” in Boundaries of Toleration, eds.
 Alfred Stepan and Charles Taylor, Columbia University Press, 2014.